Downtown Bentonville Inc. is the organizer of First Friday, the Bentonville Farmers Market, and the annual Christmas Parade.

 “One day we just noticed there were a bunch of chess boards and thought we’d start playing,” Hudson said.

-At the end of the table where the teens were playing, a group of more experienced players had gathered.
+A few tables down, a group of more experienced players had gathered.

 “This does not fill the chess need, it fills the social need,” he said.
 “I’m being able to be out here, find people on the street, spread the love for chess, spread the love for Bentonville.”